Ayushpani/Better_assignment/README.md

 ---

-# Project Name: React TypeScript Signup/Login Application
+# React TypeScript Signup/Login Application

 Welcome to the **React TypeScript Signup/Login Application** repository!
 This project allows users to register (signup), and log in with stored credentials.
 It includes features such as form validation, password strength display, and the option to store credentials locally for autofill.